DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 * Dragging a shortcut out of an opened folder removes it from that folder.

-A folder can be dragged within the customizable area, as well as to, from, or along the favourites bar.
+A folder can be dragged within the `customizable area`_, as well as to, from, or along the `favourites bar`_.

 A folder can only contain shortcuts - it can't contain a folder.